Beyond the Midnight Mountain draft 6

 But I did find how to make a lamp/candle from fat.
 It works for the story, because Simi has access to a small clay pot and the grease from dinner.
 So I simulated it as closely as I could with a glass bowl.

 1. Fill the bottom half of the bowl with sand.
 This keeps the wick standing upright.
 I used wet-ish dirt and tiny gravel from my driveway.

 3. Find a twig 1/2” taller than the sand + grease.
 Smear a scrap of cotton fabric with grease and wrap it around the stick.
 This is your wick.
 Stick the wick down into the grease and sand.

 4. Light the wick.
 I couldn’t get it to catch when I used a charcoal lighter, but it worked when I used matches.
 It took three matches.

 My lamp lasted 3-4 hours before it ran out of grease.
 Trimming all the fat before cooking an animal (rather than just catching what drips) might produce more fuel for the lamp.
 I tested it in a dark room, and it didn’t shed much light, but for Simi it’s better than nothing.
-She’d know how to make a decent lamp, anyway, but at least now I kind of know what I’m narrating.
+She’d know how to make a decent lamp, anyway, since she lives in an unlightbulbed world, but at least now I kind of know what I’m narrating.